Skip to content

 Standard 8 | Remuneration

-The members of the board of directors provide their services on a honorary basis.
+The members of the board of directors generally provide their services on an honorary basis, but may receive modest remuneration under the following conditions.
 Appropriate remuneration is paid to employees.

 • More about this standard